Martha's Vineyard: Colonial era

 European settlement began with the purchase of Martha's Vineyard, Nantucket, and the Elizabeth Islands by Thomas Mayhew of Watertown, Massachusetts, from two New England settlers.
 He had friendly relations with the Wampanoags on the island, in part because he was careful to honor their land rights.
 His son, also named Thomas Mayhew, established the first settlement on the island in 1642 at Great Harbor (later Edgartown, Massachusetts).

 The younger Mayhew began a relationship with Hiacoomes, a Native American neighbor, which eventually led to Hiacoomes' family converting to Christianity.
 During King Philip's War later in the century, the Martha's Vineyard band did not join their tribal relatives in the uprising and remained armed, a testimony to the good relations cultivated by the Mayhews as the leaders of the colony.

-In 1657, the younger Thomas Mayhew was drowned when a ship he was travelling in was lost at sea on a voyage to England.
-Mayhew's grandsons Matthew Mayhew (1648), John Mayhew (1652), and other members of his family assisted him in running his business and government.
+In 1657, the younger Mayhew was drowned when a ship he was travelling in was lost at sea on a voyage to England.
+Mayhew's grandsons Matthew Mayhew, John Mayhew, and other members of his family assisted him in running his business and government.
 In 1665, Mayhew's lands were included in a grant to the Duke of York.
 In 1671, a settlement was arranged which allowed Mayhew to continue in his position while placing his territory under the jurisdiction of the Province of New York.